yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 pprof also has a web interface to visually examine the profile.
 To run pprof with the web ui run `go tool pprof -http=':8081' heap.out`, notice the http flag.
-The biggest memory consumers in the profile collected will be shown as red, they are your lookout points.
+The biggest memory consumers in the profile collected will be shown as red, which are your points of reference.
 We can see in the image below, that there are two red paths, one for the http server and one for runtime.malg

 ![](./malg.png)